Go back

 What I Did

-Checked all colors and typography against APCA (WCAG 3.0) standards
+Checking color and type against APCA (WCAG 3.0)

-Established a clearer hierarchy through consistent typography, spacing, and alignment
+Creating a clearer hierarchy through consistent typography and spacing

 Summary